tzkhan/Charming/README.md

 # Charming

-A simple lightweight library that helps you generate ARM templates using POCO types and the usual programming language constructs in C#
+A simple lightweight library that helps you generate ARM templates using POCO types and the usual programming language constructs in C#.

+Details to follow soon.
+Stay tuned!